 The National Alliance on Mental Illness (NAMI) shares 7 tools for coping with traumatic stress.

 Treatment is often required to cope with trauma, and since it can impact all areas of your life, it’s best to seek help at the first signs of a problem.
-If you feel hopeless or like you can’t go on, don’t wait to contact these resources.
+If you feel hopeless or like you can’t go on, don’t wait to reach out.
+Contact one of the resources below or browse the full directory here.